About the Library

 Celebrating History and Culture

 Through Special Collections, the library is committed to recognizing and celebrating local history and culture.
-The library's archival collection allows the Champlain community to directly interact with information from the past.
-Special Collections is also actively engaged in documenting and collecting materials that reflect contemporary experiences, including conducting oral histories about the Covid-19 pandemic.
+The library’s archival collection allows the Champlain community to directly interact with information from the past.
+Special Collections is also actively engaged in documenting and collecting materials that reflect contemporary experiences, including conducting oral histories about student and employee experiences.

 Diversity in Collections